grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 Some additional functions are available in the API:

 - **expandDSPFromString/expandDSPFromFile** creates a 'self-contained' DSP source string where all needed librairies have been included.
 All compilations options are 'normalized' and included as a comment in the expanded string,
-- **generateAuxFilesFromString/generateAuxFilesFromFile**: from a DSP source string or file, generates auxiliary files : SVG, XML, ps... depending of the 'argv' parameters.
+- **generateAuxFilesFromString/generateAuxFilesFromFile**: from a DSP source string or file, generates auxiliary files: SVG, XML, ps... depending of the 'argv' parameters.

 #### Using libfaust library ####